dougmac3/KES_AEScriptsInfo/README.md

   }
 ```

-5. **Make sure your entire script is wrapped in a uniquely name function and create the framework object inside this main function:**
+5. **Make sure your entire script is wrapped in a uniquely name function and create the framework object inside this main function.**

+Here is an example of how your script should be structred:
 ```javascript
 //always use a unique name for the main function as it will live in the global scope ja_MyAwesomeTool(thisObj) {